Pokemon Trainer cards may be a viable cardboard investment, but what should you be looking at, and why?

 7. 2017 Pokémon SM Promo Champions Festival Staff #SM78 (eBay)

-The 2017 Pokémon SM Champions Festival print features Pikachu, Rowlet, Litten, and Popplio riding a Rotom Pokédex-themed roller coaster complete with Psyduck, Drifloon, and Alolan Exeggutor.
+The 2017 Pokémon SM Champions Festival print features Pikachu, Rowlet, Litten, and Popplio.
+They’re riding a Rotom Pokédex-themed roller coaster complete with Psyduck, Drifloon, and Alolan Exeggutor.

 Part of a collection handed out to participating players at the start of the 2017 Champions Festival tournament, a set of promotional cards were also given to staff, and can be identified thanks to a large stamp at the bottom.